Multi-Regulator Functional Renormalization Group for Many-Fermion Systems: NSR theory from MR-FRG

-The non-trivial part in the derivation of the NSR theory comes from the pairing fluctuation in the number equation (\ref{eq:nsr_num}).
-We derive it in the following section, Sec.\ref{subsec:se_flow}, by analyzing the structure of the flow equation for the self-energy in details.
-For that purpose, the $k$-dependence of the four-point 1PI vertex function is studied in the next subsection.
+Now, the non-trivial part in the derivation of the NSR theory comes from the pairing fluctuation in the number equation (\ref{eq:nsr_num}).
+In Sec.\ref{subsec:structure_k}, we first study the $k$-dependence of the four-point 1PI vertex function.
+Then we derive the number equation by analyzing the structure of the flow equation for the self-energy in Sec.\ref{subsec:se_flow}.